 Note: DME (durable medical equipment), CBA (competitive bidding area).
 CMS redefined CBAs for both Round 1 2017 and Round 2 recompete so that each round covers the same areas that were included in earlier related rounds, but each CBA is only in one state.
 In Round 2021, CMS excluded 3 of the previous 130 CBAs, resulting in 127 CBAs.
 In addition, some of the 127 CBAs only include one of the two product categories.
 The specific DME items included in a product category may change between rounds.

 Source: Government Accountability Office and CMS.

-payment rates were based on CBP rates, updated annually for inflation.
+products in former competitive bidding areas (CBAs) on a fee schedule basis.
+For products formerly included in the CBP, payment rates were based on CBP rates, updated annually for inflation.